-implement a public condition that implies visibility by other subjects in the same geographic area of the respondents (and thus a more relevant "peer group," when compared to observability by a surveyor).
-We overcome the challenge of manipulating perceptions of Trump's local level of popularity in the 2016 election after the election had already occurred by exploiting the fact in some areas of the U.S. where that election was very contested, the candidate who won the election at the county level was different from the one who won at the metropolitan statistical area (MSA) level.
+We experimentally capture the effects of Trump's rise in popularity.
+Throughout his campaign, Donald Trump proposed, among other things, the construction of a wall separating the U.S. and Mexico and a ban on Muslims from entering the U.S. His popularity might thus send an informative signal about the number of people who sympathize with these proposals and thus about those who hold xenophobic views.
+As a result, Donald Trump's electoral success potentially caused a shift in social norms regarding expressing views on immigrants.
+We first examine the effect of Trump's rise in popularity (and thus of information aggregation) on people's willingness to publicly express xenophobia.
+In August-October 2018, we recruited a sample of 1,600 participants through an online panel survey company.
+We manipulate respondents' perceptions of Trump's local level of popularity in the 2016 election by exploiting the fact in some areas of the U.S. where that election was close, the candidate who won the election at the county level was different from the winner at the metropolitan statistical area (MSA) level.
 The subjects of this experiment were all recruited from the Pittsburgh MSA.
-In the beginning of the experiment, participants were given three political facts about their area; we randomize whether one of these facts was that Donald Trump won the election in "Pittsburgh's metropolitan area" or that Hillary Clinton won the election in "Pittsburgh's county."
-Next, participants received the same incentivized offer to donate to a xenophobic organization as in the original mTurk election experiment, and as before we randomly manipulated their expectations of anonymity.
+In the beginning of the experiment, participants were given three facts about the history and politics of this area; we randomize whether one of these facts was that Donald Trump won the election in "Pittsburgh's metropolitan area" or that Hillary Clinton won the election in "Pittsburgh's county."
+Participants were then offered a bonus cash reward if they authorized the researchers to make a donation to a strongly anti-immigration organization on their behalf.
+Accepting the offer is therefore a profitable xenophobic action.
+We also randomly manipulated the participants' expectations of anonymity through a public condition that implies visibility by a relevant "peer group": other subjects in the same geographic area of the respondent.
 All participants were told that the donation decisions would be posted on a website to be shared with all the participants from their area.
 Half of the participants were assured that their individual responses would be kept completely anonymous (the "private" condition).
 The other half, instead, were exposed to a treatment designed to make them think that the responses posted on the website would not be anonymous (the "public" condition).